ilkilab/agorakube/docs/OPA-Gatekeeper.md

 Compared to using OPA with its sidecar kube-mgmt (aka Gatekeeper v1.0), Gatekeeper introduces the following functionality:

 - An extensible, parameterized policy library
-- Native Kubernetes CRDs for instantiating the policy library (aka "constraints")
+- Native Kubernetes CRDs for instantiating the policy library ("constraints")
-- Native Kubernetes CRDs for extending the policy library (aka "constraint templates")
+- Native Kubernetes CRDs for extending the policy library ("constraint templates")
 - Audit functionality

 ## Install opa/gatekeeper on Agorakube